Shun1124/BScACS-Major-Project/README.md

-# COMP 8800 Major Project - System Configuration Monitor
+# COMP 8800 and 8900 Major Project - System Configuration Monitor

 This project monitors Windows registry keys and macOS configuration files (.plist) for changes, detects critical and non-critical modifications, and sends alerts via email and SMS using AWS services (SES and SNS).
 It also provides a rollback feature for critical changes.
 The project consists of a C++ backend for monitoring configuration changes and a Qt-based frontend for displaying logs and managing settings.
 ## Table of Contents
 [Features](#features)\
 [Prerequisites](#prerequisites)\